Release Planning

 - Click Save.

-Once created, the value stream will appear in the Release Planning list.
+The value stream appears in the Release Planning list.

 A value stream must exist before you can plan releases.